senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 needs to be added to the artifact directory.
 On the non-airgapped system:

-1. Get Senzing Governor for PostgreSQL.
+1. Download Senzing Governor for PostgreSQL.
    Example:

     ```console